rgburke/wed/README.md

-statusbar             | Bar at the bottom of the screen showing position info errormessage          | Error messages that display on error bufferend             | The ~ characters that appear below the end of a buffer
+statusbar             | Bar at the bottom of the screen showing position info errormessage          | Error messages that display on error bufferend             | The ~ characters that appear below the end of a buffer searchmatch           | Text that matches the current search term primarysearchmatch    | The currently selected search match
 ```

 The colors available to `fgcolor` and `bgcolor` in wed are: